Today’s Reading: Genesis 15-18:15

-Three men appeared to Abraham one day to once again confirm God’s promise (probably the Lord and two angels): “I will return to you about this time next year, and your wife, Sarah, will have a son!”
+Three men appeared to Abraham one day to once again confirm God’s promise (possibly the Lord and two angels): “I will return to you about this time next year, and your wife, Sarah, will have a son!”
 (18:10).
-Sarah was listening to this conversation from the tent and laughed silently to herself saying, “HOW could a worn-out woman like me enjoy such pleasure, especially when my master – my husband – is also so old?”
+Sarah was listening to this conversation from the tent and laughed silently to herself saying, “How could a worn-out woman like me enjoy such pleasure, especially when my master – my husband – is also so old?”
 (18:12)

 Then the Lord said to Abraham, “Why did Sarah laugh?
 Why did she say, ‘Can an old woman like me have a baby?’
 Is anything too hard for the Lord?
 I will return about this time next year, and Sarah will have a son.” – Genesis 18:13-14

 Sarah struggled in her faith but she did not stay in that struggle.
 It is possible that Sarah always looked back with regret at her initial response to God’s promise and to the mess she made when she tried to force God’s promise through her servant, Hagar.
 But she did not stay in the struggle to believe or the shame of her mess.
 Listen to what the writer of Hebrews says about this woman loved by God.

 It was by faith that even Sarah was able to have a child, though she was barren and was too old.
 She believed that God would keep his promise.
 And so a whole nation came from this one man who was as good as dead – a nation with so many people that, like the stars in the sky and the sand on the seashore, there is no way to count them. – Hebrews 11:11-12

 What a great reminder to start off my day!
 With a hot cup of morning coffee on this cold morning and a word from the Lord, I’m eager to face what is ahead.
 All of the HOW questions rattling around in my brain have the same answer – God’s will, God’s way, and in God’s time.

 El-Shaddai, I place my day in your hands.